Learn

 WiFi Channels Explained: 2.4GHz vs 5GHz and Why It Matters for Testing

-8 min read 1855 words 2 weeks ago
+8 min read 1855 words 2 months ago

 Channel overlap, non-overlapping channels, and why the ESP32's 2.4GHz-only design matters for wireless security testing.
 Everything you need to know.

-8 min read 1855 words 2 weeks ago
+8 min read 1855 words 2 months ago

 Channel overlap, non-overlapping channels, and why the ESP32's 2.4GHz-only design matters for wireless security testing.
 Everything you need to know.